Flow-Launcher/docs/usage-tips.md

 ### Usage Tips

 #### Installation
-- Flow is published as a self-contained app, this means Flow can run straight away without needing to install .NET runtime and framework.
+- Flow is published as a self-contained app, which means it can run straight away without needing to install .NET runtime and framework.
 Coupled with portable mode, it can be stored on Dropbox or another cloud storage provider and run.
-The trade off is that the installed package size is slightly bigger at around 250 MB because it needs to bundle the required .NET components together.
+The trade-off is that the installed package size is slightly bigger (around 250 MB) because it bundles the required .NET components together.

 #### Searching
 - Search for  items using: